bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 A slope product is the output of the SNAP Slope Processor introduced in chapter :doc:`s3snow_processing_system`.
 As mentioned, this is an optional product which is not directly used in the S3-SNOW processing flow.
-For completeness, its contents are listed in :numref:`slope_bands`.
+For completeness, its contents are listed in Table 3.9.

 .. _slope_bands:
 .. table:: Bands in Slope Processor target product